You worked for decades at an employer, retired and began receiving your defined benefit pension from your employer.

 If none of these are viable options then you should work with the plan to set up a payment plan.
 The plan administrator does not have to work with you; but if you have shown desperation through all of the above requests, you might get better treatment.

-If the plan administrator will not work with you
+If the pension plan administrator will not work with you

 Unfortunately, the plan is going to get that money as much as it can.
 As brutal and unsympathetic as the result is, it is consistent with any other overpayment made in life.
 If your bank adds ten thousand dollars to a check you deposited, the bank can get that money back.
 The law generally does not help you to benefit from the mistakes of others, at least not in that manner.
 Some retirees have tried to sue to prevent these overpayments but I am unfamiliar with many successful cases.
 As overpayments become more common we may find a sympathetic court to offer a different conclusion.
 For now it seems these cases have a low probability of success.